 A complaint may be made in any other reasonable manner permitted by the Society's Constitution.

-All Members (including the Executive Committee) are obliged to cooperate to resolve disputes efficiently, fairly, and with minimum disruption to the Society's activities.
+All Members (including the Board) are obliged to cooperate to resolve disputes efficiently, fairly, and with minimum disruption to the Society's activities.

-The complainant raising a dispute, and the Executive Committee, must consider and discuss whether a dispute may best be resolved through informal discussions, mediation, arbitration, or a tikanga-based practice.
+The complainant raising a dispute, and the Board, must consider and discuss whether a dispute may best be resolved through informal discussions, mediation, arbitration, or a tikanga-based practice.
 Where mediation or arbitration is agreed on, the parties will sign a suitable mediation or arbitration agreement.

 How complaint is made

-A Member or an Officer may make a complaint by giving to the Executive Committee (or a complaints sub-Executive Committee) a notice in writing that—
+A Member or an Officer may make a complaint by giving to the Board (or a complaints sub-Board) a notice in writing that—

 states that the Member or Officer is starting a procedure for resolving a dispute in accordance with the Society’s Constitution; and